mirolongo/group-snippet/README.md

 Now you can use all the features of the application locally in your browser.
-Have fun exploring and managing code snippets!